TITLE 77: PUBLIC HEALTH

 vi) Skills maintenance program documented to comply with number of skills required in a set period of time according to policy of the medical transport service (i.e., endotracheal intubations, chest tubes);

 vii) No fewer than five successful intubations per year are required for each Critical Care or ALS provider.
-These intubations may be on live patients, either in the field or in the hospital setting, when in the presence of and under the direct supervision of a licensed physician or CRNA; or cadavers while under direct supervision; or when in the presence of and under the direct and immediate supervision of the EMS MD or SEMSV Medical Director, a Human Patient Simulator (HPS).
+These intubations may be on live patients, either in the field or in the hospital setting, when in the presence of and under the direct supervision of a licensed physician or CRNA; or cadavers or HPS while under direct supervision; or when in the presence of and under the direct and immediate supervision of the EMS MD or SEMSV MD.
 Success rates for all live intubations are documented and monitored through the quality management process; and

-1) Provide documentation of completion of training that includes, but is not limited to, the following:
+1) Provide documentation of completion of education that includes, but is not limited to, the following:

 F) Rescue and survival techniques.